wp-plugins/slick-doc-it/readme.txt

 == Description ==

 With this plugin you can organize your documentation for whatever it is you need to tell people about.
 For instance if you sell plugins and need to explain how it all works, or you have a book and want to create an index of chapters, or video games information, the list goes on and on.

-Get the [Premium Version](http://www.slickremix.com/product/doc-it-premium-extension/) which allows you to add unlimited menues and change the colors of the menu...
+Get the [Premium Version](http://www.slickremix.com/product/doc-it-premium-extension/) which allows you to add unlimited menus and change the colors of the menu...
 FREE right now, use this coupon code on checkout: DocItTester

 = SUPPORT FORUM =